 What is Baba Ganoush?

-Baba ganoush (aka Moutabal) is a smokey eggplant dip that it uses tahini, lemon and olive oil as its base.
+Baba ganoush (aka Moutabal) is a smokey eggplant dip that uses tahini, lemon and olive oil as its base.
 It often features in mezze spreads and in the 'starter' categories of many menus.

 The Lebanese version is made in a very similar to way to hummus and shares many key ingredients except the chickpeas of course.